 - Interest payments or receiving a share of future profits in exchange for lending money

 - Buying companies which engage in activities that are forbidden by Sharia law.
 For example, a company that distributes alcohol or pork products.

 Here’s an easy-to-understand guide to differentiate Islamic and traditional Western-style investing:

 |Cannot invest in trades or business activities that violate Islamic law.

-These include alcohol, gambling, pornography, tobacco, weapons and armaments, pork and pork products, and using/working with interest-based financial services like moneylenders
+These include alcohol, gambling, pornography, tobacco, weapons and armaments, pork and pork products, and using/working with interest-based financial services

 |No restrictions on trades or business activities|

 |Cannot invest based on principles of uncertainty or gambling.
 This disqualifies Halal investors from riding on options and commercial insurance||Can invest in options, futures, and commercial insurance|

 |Social and moral value-based investing||May include unethical sources of revenue or returns, such as higher interest rates, but operates under regulation by the government.|

 |Investments have to satisfy a strict criteria before it becomes halal||Need only satisfy prevailing financial laws|